What is a Hidden Ivy school? How can you get in? Keep on reading to find out the answers to these questions and more!

 Diversity is key to enhancing the college experience and mixing students from various backgrounds, interests, and abilities.
 The Greenes said, “One of the most important findings in our interviews with thousands of undergrads in elite colleges was the powerful influence of their peers on the individual’s learning experience.”

 Although these schools are not formally part of the Ivy League, their programs can be relatively competitive.
-Each school’s selectivity means you need to take the time and care with your college application to ensure it’s in perfect shape before you submit it.
-Below are some top tips to help your application be the best it can be and give you a better shot of acceptance at any school.
+Each school’s selectivity means you must submit a polished application to stand out.
+Below are tips to help you maximize your chances of acceptance.

-Most schools use a holistic review process, but a higher GPA and stellar test scores can fortify any application.
-Shooting for a 4.0 GPA can be tricky, but you should always strive for your best in every class you take.
+Most schools use a holistic review process, but a higher GPA and stellar test scores fortify any application.
+Shooting for a 4.0 GPA can be tricky, but you should always strive to do your best.

-If you’re in your senior year and don’t have much more time to pull up your GPA, try your best in your final classes, but turn your attention toward your SAT or ACT scores.
-Your test scores reflect your academic aptitude and college readiness.
-College admissions committees use these scores to measure applicants in a fairer, more standardized way.
+If you’re in your senior year and don’t have much time to boost your GPA, try your best in your final classes, but focus on your SAT or ACT scores.

 You should also consider who you ask for these letters.
-Most colleges want to see recommendation letters from teachers who taught you core subject areas in your junior or senior high school years.
+Most colleges want recommendations from teachers who taught you core subject areas in your junior or senior years.
 Choose recommenders who know you well and with whom you’ve forged a deeper relationship.
-It helps if you did well in the class they taught, but the teacher who awarded you the highest grade you have isn’t always necessarily your best bet.

-Think critically about what you want to be portrayed in your letters, and ask someone who you think will speak upon your character best.
+Think critically about what you want to be portrayed in your letters, and ask someone who you know will write an enthusiastic recommendation.

-Your extracurricular activities and community service paint a picture for the admissions committee.
-It shows your interests, how you spend your free time, and how you’ve contributed to your community.
+Your extracurricular activities and community service endeavors show your interests, how you spend your time, and how you’ve contributed to your community.

-Whatever extracurricular activities or community service projects you want to undertake, make sure you’re doing them because you want to, not just because you think they’ll “look good” on your college applications.
+Whatever extracurricular activities or community service projects you want to undertake, ensure you’re doing them because you want to, not just because you think they’ll “look good” on your college applications.

 As cliche as it sounds, your essays are the heart and soul of your application.
-These essays not only show off your writing skills, but also stories that offer a glimpse of your life, background, personality, and experiences.
+These essays show your writing skills and stories that offer a glimpse of your life, background, personality, and experiences.

-You’ll need to write at least one personal essay using the Common or Coalition Application.
-Many schools also require supplemental essays that ask more focused questions on why you want to attend the school and how you plan to contribute to its culture.
+You’ll need to write at least one personal essay using the Common Application or the Coalition Application.
+Many schools require supplemental essays that ask more focused questions on why you want to attend the school and how you plan to contribute to its culture.

-For an essay prompt, ensure you spend time brainstorming ideas and craft colorful narratives that captivate your reader and motivate them to continue.
-Remember, your college application essays don’t have to be about some grand experience or you making some groundbreaking discovery; excellent essays expand on your application, offer new information, and let your personality shine.
+Ensure you spend time brainstorming ideas and crafting colorful narratives that captivate your reader.
+Remember, your essays don’t have to be about some grand experience; excellent essays expand on your application, offer new information, and let your personality shine.